Results for: "strip"

 A back-reference is typically preceded by an additional backslash.
 For example, if you want to write a back-reference \& in replacement with a double-quoted string literal, you need to write "..\\&..".

-If you want to write a non-back-reference string \& in replacement, you need first to escape the backslash to prevent this method from interpreting it as a back-reference, and then you need to escape the backslashes again to prevent a string literal from consuming them: "..\\\\&..".
+If you want to write a non-back-reference string \& in replacement, you need to first escape the backslash to prevent this method from interpreting it as a back-reference, and then you need to escape the backslashes again to prevent a string literal from consuming them: "..\\\\&..".

 Hash replacement

-If argument replacement is a hash, and pattern matches one of its keys, the replacing string is the value for that key:
+If the argument replacement is a hash, and pattern matches one of its keys, the replacing string is the value for that key:

 h = {'foo' => 'bar', 'baz' => 'bat'}